Bastian/bStats/CONTRIBUTING.md

 The website contains references to various platforms, such as the Getting Started guide.
 These pages should be updated to include your new platform.

-> While you are at it, maybe you'd like to improve the documentation in general
-> in a separate PR? ;-)

 #### Prepare the Pull Request